Called the “Tremor”, a new $4,290 optional package is an upgrade over the existing FX4 Off-Road Package.

 The list of upgrades includes FOX 2.0 monotube dampers, specially tuned shocks, underbody skid plates, a frame-mounted steel front bash plate, a rear locking differential, and two recovery hooks at the rear.

 An auxiliary power bank with 6 switches in the dashboard controls the air compressors, winches, and lights.

 The visual modifications include the Magnetic finish and optional body graphics outside, as well as suede inserts, new stitching, black accents in the cabin.

 The 2021 Ranger Tremor comes with Ford’s 2.3-liter EcoBoost engine that delivers 270 hp and 310 lb-ft (420 Nm) of torque.
-It works in combinations with a 10-speed automatic gearbox and standard 4×4 drive with electronic-locking rear differential.
+It works in combination with a 10-speed automatic gearbox and standard 4×4 drive with an electronic-locking rear differential.